brminnick/AsyncAwaitBestPractices/README.md

 }
 ```

-> **Note:** `ConfigureAwaitOptions.SuppressThrowing`, `SafeFireAndForgetExtensions.Initialize(true)` will always supress exceptions from being rethrown.
+> **Note:** `ConfigureAwaitOptions.SuppressThrowing` will always supress exceptions from being rethrown.
 This means that `onException` will never execute when `ConfigureAwaitOptions.SuppressThrowing` is set.

 #### Basic Usage - ValueTask